atrof/atrof.github.io/README.md

 * LinkedIn: [Profile](https://www.linkedin.com/in/artyomtrofimov)

 ## Data Analysis
-* Analyze an AB-test from the mobile game «Cookie Cats».
+* Analyze an AB-test from the Cookie Cats mobile game
 * Risk and Returns: The Sharpe Ratio
 * Exploring the Bitcoin cryptocurrency market
 * The forecasting of an average wage in Russia.